cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ![Settings Tab of Desktop](/img/dashboard/record-key-shown-in-desktop-gui-configuration.png)

+## {% fa fa-angle-right %} How do I check that an email was sent out?

+{% note warning 'Anti-Pattern' %}
+Don't try to use your UI to check email.
+Instead opt to programmatically use 3rd party API's or talk directly to your server.
+Read about this {% url 'best practice' best-practices#Visiting-External-Sites %} here.
+{% endnote %}

 ## {% fa fa-angle-right %} How do I wait for multiple XHR requests to the same url?

 You should set up an alias (using {% url `.as()` as %}) to a single {% url `cy.route()` route %} that matches all of the XHRs.
 You can then {% url `cy.wait()` wait %} on it multiple times.
 Cypress keeps track of how many matching XHR requests there are.